fullcalendar/fullcalendar-docs/_docs-v4/event-model/rrule-plugin.md

 If you're specifying an object, you can write some of the properties in a way that's more convenient than what rrule requires:

 - You don't need to use the RRule constants like `RRule.WEEKLY`.
 You can just specify the string `'weekly'`.
 This is better for JSON serialization.
-- You can specify `dtstart` as an [ISO8601 string](date-parsing).
+- You can specify `dtstart` as an [ISO8601 string](date-parsing) in the [extended format](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates).
 If the string does not have a time part, the event will be all-day.
 The time part will determine each recurrence's start time.
 If it doesn't have a UTC offset, it will be parsed according to the current [timeZone](timeZone).
 - You can specify `until` as an [ISO8601 string](date-parsing) in the [extended format](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates).
 If it doesn't have a UTC offset, it will be parsed according to the current [timeZone](timeZone).

 The `duration` property must be something that [parses into a Duration](duration-object).
 If not specified, each event will appear to have the default duration.
 See [defaultAllDayEventDuration](defaultAllDayEventDuration), [defaultTimedEventDuration](defaultTimedEventDuration), and [forceEventDuration](forceEventDuration) for more info.